 Bizarre battle over body of Charles Manson won by grandson

-Kern County Superior Court Commissioner Alisa Knight ruled that Jason Freeman can retrieve the remains of Manson that have been on ice in the Bakersfield morgue since he died in November.
+Kern County Superior Court Commissioner Alisa Knight ruled that Jason Freeman can retrieve Manson’s remains, which have been on ice in the Bakersfield morgue since he died in November.

+Freeman didn’t immediately comment but previously said he would cremate and spread the ashes of Manson and put to rest “this so-called monster, this historical figure that shouldn’t have been blown up as big as it was for all these years.”

-Manson, 83, had been hospitalized in Bakersfield while serving a life sentence for orchestrating the 1969 killings of pregnant actress Sharon Tate and eight others.
+Manson died in a hospital in Bakersfield while serving a life sentence for orchestrating the 1969 killings of pregnant actress Sharon Tate and eight others.
+He was 83.

 The fight over his corpse devolved into a circus of sorts with friends filing competing wills purportedly signed by the infamous inmate while kin began to come out of the woodwork to also stake a claim to the killer’s body and an estate that could include lucrative rights to songs Manson wrote or to license his image and other material.

-While the decision clears the way for Manson to be cremated or buried, the battle for the body foreshadows what lies ahead as competing camps wrestle for control of the estate.
+While the decision clears the way for Manson to be cremated or buried, the battle for the body foreshadows what lies ahead as the same competing camps wrestle for control of the estate.

 The case in Kern County was brought by the coroner’s office, which said it wanted to quickly resolve the matter because bodies were piling up at the morgue from the methamphetamine and opioid epidemics.

-The three-way fight for the body included Freeman, a man who said he was fathered by Manson, and a pen pal, Michael Channels of California, formerly of Wellsville in Columbiana County, who was friends with Manson and has filed what he said was the cult leader's will.
+The three-way fight for the body was between Freeman, Michael Brunner, a man who said he was fathered by Manson, and Wellsville native Michael Channels, a pen pal who collected and sold Manson memorabilia and filed what he said was the cult leader’s will.

+The three all tried to cast doubt on the authenticity of the competing claims and Freeman largely won out because of deficiencies with the other petitions.

+Knight said the will submitted by Channels was problematic, in part, because he was one of the two witnesses while also sole beneficiary.
+It was also ambiguous about what would be done with Manson’s body other than for Channels to use his judgment as executor.

 More like this from vindy.com